-EDU 284Early Child Capstone Prac194Prerequisite(s):ENG 090, EDU 119, EDU 144, EDU 145, EDU 146,
+Set 2: DRE 098, EDU 119, EDU 144, EDU 145, EDU 146,

-ENG 090, EDU 119, EDU 144, EDU 145, EDU 146, EDU 151, EDU 184, EDU 259, EDU 280, RED 090, and departmental approval
+EDU 151, EDU 184, EDU 259, EDU 280, and

 This course is designed to allow students to apply skills in a three star (minimum) or NAEYC accredited or equivalent, quality early childhood environment.
 Emphasis is placed on designing, implementing and evaluating developmentally appropriate activities and environments for all children; supporting/involving families; and modeling reflective and professional practices.
 Upon completion, students should be able to demonstrate developmentally appropriate plans/assessments, appropriate guidance techniques and ethical/professional behaviors as indicated by assignments and onsite faculty visits.